retrixe/heliodor/README.md

 }
 ```

-you may want to include the `Baseline` SCSS file, which:
+you may want to include the `heliodor/Baseline.scss` SCSS file, which:

 - enables view transitions for multi-page applications
 - sets the system font stack and color scheme
-- applies sanity CSS rules from `CssReset` [inspired by Josh Comeau's CSS reset](https://www.joshwcomeau.com/css/custom-css-reset/)
+- applies sanity CSS rules from `heliodor/CssReset.scss` [inspired by Josh Comeau's CSS reset](https://www.joshwcomeau.com/css/custom-css-reset/)
 - makes `body` a flexbox occupying the full screen
 - applies the above CSS variables to text/backgrounds/links/dividers